initializesahib/infin2/README.md

 **Infin** is an open-source Discord bot written in Python that is designed around modularity and flexibility.
 Infin is designed to be self-hosted; there isn't really one global Infin instance.
 You can invite your instance of Infin to your server, and configure it to your needs.
-Installation details are available in the wiki.
+Installation details will be available in the wiki.